 DHS Center(s) reviews faculty application form and CV.
 The Center(s) may contact faculty directly to obtain additional information pertaining to his or her research interests.

-The DHS Center researcher and faculty work together to define a research project, project goals and location where the research project will be conducted.
-The proposed research project must be reviewed and approved by the DHS Center before the Research Project Proposal is submitted to ORISE via Zintellect by February 7, 2016, 11:59 p.m.
+The DHS Center researcher and faculty participant work together to create: a research project, project goals, and location where the research project will be conducted.
+The proposed research project must be reviewed and approved by the DHS Center before the Research Project Proposal is submitted to ORISE via Zintellect by February 9, 2018, 11:59 p.m.
 EST.

 Application packages are reviewed by:

 - ORISE for eligibility and completeness

 - DHS Centers for strength and relevance to the DHS Center mission

 - DHS for strength and other DHS relevant factors